-Whether you join after residency or as a licensed physician, you will enter active duty or Reserve service soon after your training.
-Your specific job will depend on your specialty and the Army's needs at that time, but if you are in the Military, your medical license allows you to practice anywhere.
+Whether you join after residency or as a licensed professional, you will enter active duty or Reserve service soon after your training.
+Your specific job will depend on your specialty and the Army’s needs at that time, but if you are in the Army, your medical license allows you to practice anywhere.
+Some of the most ask questions revolve around deployment and service requirements.

-Regardless of what you do, you will accumulate experience that will serve you well whether you stay in the Army or transfer to the civilian world.
+Regardless of what you do, you will accumulate experience that will serve you well whether you stay in the Army after your service commitment or transfer to the civilian world.
 In general, you can expect to participate in any of the following three missions: deployment, serving at military medical centers or humanitarian missions.

 Deployment is a temporary assignment which occurs as a part of a military operation or exercise.
 During deployment, all your military, medical and leadership training comes into play.
 The frequency of your deployments will depend on your specialty and the needs of the nation.
 The length of deployments can range from three to 12 months.
 Keep in mind that a deployment is different from being stationed in a specific location, such as a military medical center, for a longer term.